Indigenous Voice to Parliament: Background

 Indigenous Australians have long called for better representation, with William Cooper seeking in 1933 to petition King George V for the inclusion of a member of parliament to represent Indigenous people.
 In 1967, the first Indigenous referendum was held.

 Prior to 1967, the federal government did not have the power to create laws specifically for Indigenous Australians, with section 51(xxvi) giving the Parliament the power to make laws with respect to "the people of any race, other than the aboriginal race in any State".
-This exclusion, along with another provision that prevented the counting of Indigenous Australians in the population for constitutional purposes, was deleted following the 1967 referendum in which over 90% of Australians voted yes to the changes.
+This exclusion, along with another provision that prevented the counting of Indigenous Australians in the population for constitutional purposes, was removed following the 1967 referendum in which over 90% of Australians voted yes to the changes.

 Additionally, since 1973 various Indigenous advisory bodies have been created in response to activist lobbying.
 Later in 1992, calls for the recognition of Indigenous Australians in the Constitution emerged in the context of the Keating Government's response to the Mabo decision.